ktye/iv/CHANNELS.md

 The monadic primitive function `<` is used to create a channel.

 ```
-	<1        return a channel, start a go routine and write the value 1 to it.
+	<A        return a channel, start a go routine and write A to it.
+	          A may be any value (except a channel).
 Only once.
 Close afterwards.
-	<A        same as above.
-We can send any value down a channel.
-	<[5]1     Send the value 5 times.
+	<[5]A     Send A 5 times.
-	<[¯1]1    Send the value repeatatly.
-As long as it's open.
+	<[¯1]A    Send A repeatatly.
+As long as the channel is open.
 	          Sending on a channel blocks until there is someone taking the values.
-	<[0]1     return a channel that sends what it reads but is initialized with 1.
+	<[0]A     return a channel that sends A once as an initial value.
-	          It sends 1 the first time (before reading input).
+	          The channel remains open.
 ```
 Keep in mind, an expression like `A←<[5]2 3⍴⍳6` only assigns a channel to `A`.
 The values are have not yet being sent anywhere.